Choir & Music

 Choristers are also paid for singing at Weddings, and receive quarterly choir pay based on attendance.

-We also offer a singing club for 5 - 8 year olds - Trinity Trebles - this runs on Wednesday evenings 6pm -7pm during term time - there is no regular church commitment, however the children do get the opportunity to sing some of their pieces at family services.
+We will shortly be restarting a singing club for 5 - 8 year olds - Trinity Trebles - this is likely to run on Wednesday evenings 6pm -7pm during term time - there is no regular church commitment, however the children do get the opportunity to sing some of their pieces at family services.

 Much Wenlock Parish Church follows the Hereford Diocesan Child Protection Policy.